Database Migrations

 - Only v44+ migrations run if needed

-Adding a New Migration
+Adding a Schema Change

 CREATE TABLE settings (